Frequently Asked Questions

 4. When will the pricing for the conference be posted?

 The pricing for the conference is voted on by the Board during the Fall board meeting.

 1. How will I know what workshops apply to me and which I should attend?

-A listing of workshops will be posted on the RWA site several months prior to the conference.
+A listing of workshops will be posted on the RWA site prior to the conference.
 The schedule will also be available on the virtual event platform once it's live.
 Attendees will be able to create a personal schedule on the platform as well.

 2. What do I do if there are two workshops at the same time that I want to attend?

 This happens to everyone.
 The good news is that there are recordings of many of the workshops available, in case there was one you just loved, or there are two that you’d like to attend being given at the same time.
 Attendees will also be able to access most sessions through mid-2022.

 3. What if I go to a workshop that I think is less than helpful or downright bad?